mmu-webdesign/Level4-web-term-1/CSS/css01/04-values.md

 `Centimeters`, `Millimeters`, `Inches`, `Picas`, `Points` and `Pixels` are all absolute length units — they are not relative to anything else, and are generally considered to always be the same size.

-In CSS we can use Most of these values are more useful when used for print, rather than screen output.
+In CSS we can use most of these values but some are more useful when used for print, rather than screen output.
 For example, we don't typically use cm (centimeters) on screen.

 > The only value that you will commonly use is px (pixels).